AdamJSc/prediction-league/README.md

 The real-world league table data used to calculate each score is retrieved from [football-data.org](https://www.football-data.org/).

 This data source is polled every 15 minutes as a cron task.
-At this point, the most recently made [Prediction](docs/domain-knowledge.md#entryprediction) for each [Entry](docs/domain-knowledge.md#entry) is used to calculate the [Entry's](docs/domain-knowledge.md#entry) new score for the current game week.
-It is also used to determine if a new game week has begun, or if the final game week has ended (at which point the [Season](docs/domain-knowledge.md#season) is considered to be complete).
+At this point, the most recently made [Prediction](docs/domain-knowledge.md#entryprediction) for each [Entry](docs/domain-knowledge.md#entry) is used to calculate the [Scored Prediction](docs/domain-knowledge.md#scoredentryprediction) for the current Game Week.
+It is also used to determine if a new Game Week has begun, or if the final Game Week has ended (at which point the [Season](docs/domain-knowledge.md#season) is considered to be complete and is therefore finalised).

 ### FAQ